 how there is no loneliness

 2. This eye-opening article, There Are Children At The Border.

 “We are obsessed, and when one is obsessed, everything around us becomes related, consequential, symbolic.”

 The pressing relevance of this piece makes me feel guilty.
 Why is it that we only take notice of something until it really connects or pertains to us?
+Why do we so often lack the empathy to see perspectives outside our own?
 What is the larger picture, here, about humanity and how to stand for one another?
 Thoughts to ponder.

 “There has never been a black man